szou00/MKS22X-FinalProject/README.md

   To start the movement of the solar system, press the SPACE bar.
 To stop the movement, press the SPACE bar again.

   To increase the sizes of the celestial bodies in the solar system, press 'u'.
+Then choose which objects to be scaled, pressing 'm' for the moons, 'p' for the planets, and 'n' for the Sun.

   To decrease the sizes of the celestial bodies in the solar system, press 'y'.
+Then choose which objects to be scaled, pressing 'm' for the moons, 'p' for the planets, and 'n' for the Sun.

   To dive into the 3D view of the planets' orbits and see their movements from within their orbits, press the RIGHT arrow to switch between planets.
 To follow along with the orbital movements, meaning the solar system will mimic the orbit, press 'z'.
 Press 'z' again to stop following along.
 Switching between the planets using the RIGHT arrow will eventually bring the screen back to the original bird's-eye view.